A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams

 \section{Discussion}

+In this paper, we computed a variance expression for a grouping of persistence diagrams and furthermore introduced the notion of flat groupings for sets of persistence diagrams.
+Flat groupings possess desirable geometric properties that have direct implications on statistical properties in the space of persistence diagrams---specifically, flat groupings generate unique Fréchet means of sets of persistence diagrams.
+Additionally, we established convergence for finite samples of groupings and subsequently established convergence for Fréchet means of flat groupings.
+We furthermore studied and reinterpreted flat groupings in the general framework of Alexandrov geometry, which contributes to the geometric understanding of the space of persistence diagrams.
+On the practical side, we showed that a cropping procedure of persistence diagrams of manifold-valued data gives a construction for flat groupings.

-In this paper, we introduced the notion of flat groupings for sets of persistence diagrams, which possess desirable geometric properties that have direct implications on statistical properties in the space of persistence diagrams.
-Flat groupings allow us to fill an important gap in the theory of statistical persistent homology over nearly the past decade.
-However, in practice, real data often generates persistence diagrams exhibiting persistence points near the diagonal which can make it difficult to construct flat groupings in practice.
-Given a set of persistence diagrams, a future direction of research is to determine an appropriate cropping of off-diagonal points so that a flat grouping of the persistence points may be constructed, and as a consequence, to approximate the Fréchet mean.
-Existing work by \cite{fasy2014confidence} proposes a statistical approach to crop off-diagonal points based on the construction of confidence regions around the diagonal; the driving assumption here is that topological features near the diagonal are considered ``noise.''
-However, more recent work by \cite{cycleregistration} demonstrates that persistence diagrams with many persistence points near the diagonal may in fact correspond to datasets (point clouds) with very clear topological signal.
-The question of finding an appropriate cropping that preserves ``true'' signal and concurrently allows the construction of flat groupings is thus a different question than existing methods of topological signal processing or cropping.
+Our work inspires several directions for future research; we now discuss two important considerations.
+Given a set of persistence diagrams, an interesting question is how to systematically determine an appropriate cropping of off-diagonal points to approximate the Fréchet mean.
+Such a direction would align with existing work that proposes a statistical approach to crop off-diagonal points based on the construction of confidence regions around the diagonal \citep{fasy2014confidence}.
+This is a challenging question because more recent work demonstrates that persistence diagrams with many points near the diagonal may in fact correspond to datasets (point clouds) with very clear topological signal \citep{cycleregistration}.
+The question of finding an appropriate cropping that preserves ``true'' signal while concurrently allowing for the construction of flat groupings is a new and different direction that requires a deeper exploration beyond existing methods of topological signal processing or cropping.